System Design Space

 Programming Meanings by Alexey Gusakov (CTO Yandex)

-A shift toward intent-driven development and connected product/ML cycles.
+The same bet from another angle: intent-driven development and connected product/ML cycles.

 Open chapter